North Oregon Coast Electric Byway

-Leave the bustling center of Portland for a journey down the Columbia River, through the Coast Range and out to the beautiful beaches and friendly towns of the Oregon Coast.
-This route will take you west along the Columbia River into the maritime town of Astoria, south to Cannon Beach and then back to the city by way of forested state lands.
+This journey leads out of the bustling center of Portland down the Columbia River, through the Coast Range and out to the beautiful beaches and friendly towns of Oregon’s North Coast.
+Travel west along the Columbia into the maritime town of Astoria, south to Lincoln City and then back to Portland by way of rolling farmlands on the North Oregon Coast Electric Byway.

 Portland to Scappoose

-Portland is great point of departure for visiting the Oregon Coast.
-While your car is charging up at Portland’s Electric Avenue at World Trade Center, get a jolt of caffeine from Park Avenue Café, or stop in at Rescue Bagels for something to nosh on during the drive.
+While your car is charging up at Portland’s Electric Avenue, get a jolt of caffeine from Park Avenue Café, or stop in at Rescue Bagels for something to nosh on during the drive.
+Take I-405 North to Highway 30 westbound.
+As you leave the city, notice the verdant hills of Forest Park on your left.
+With more than 5,000 acres of green space, it represents one of the largest urban forest reserves in the country.

 In 20 miles you’ll find yourself in the town of Scappoose (pop.
 6,802), where you can paddle tranquil Scappoose Bay in a kayak.
 The secluded watershed, an inlet of the Columbia River, is full of migrating birds, beaver, osprey, otters, turtles, heron, eagles and other wildlife.
 Take a guided tour with Scappoose Bay Paddling Center or rent a boat to head out by yourself.
 If you need a charge, there is an EV station at the local Fred Meyer.